Configuring app deployments

 orcontinue

 the deployment.
-When the deployment is continued, the canary deployment proceeds in a way similar to a rolling deployment.
+When the deployment is continued, the canary deployment proceeds in the same way as a rolling deployment.- To gradually increase instance counts and check app health in multiple steps, the latest cf CLI v8 supports an

-The following sections describe these deployment strategies and their limitations in detail.
+The following sections describe the rolling and canary deployment strategies and their limitations.

 Rolling Deployments